Nguyen-Thi-HuyenK/Todos-server/README.md

 ```bash
 npm run devStart
 ```
+Create .env file in the backend repository where you can store your DB_HOST, DB_USER, DB_PASSWORD.
 Link: [Frontend repository](https://github.com/Nguyen-Thi-HuyenK/Todos), and start the application by running the below command in the command line:
 ```bash
 tsc -p tsconfig.json --watch